satishashank/dummy32/README.md

 [Verilator](), [CoCoTB](https://github.com/cocotb/cocotb).

 The C/asm files to be run are compiled using the standard [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) with a custom linking script seperating data and code.
-The generated `elf` is *"hexdumped"* to `code.mem` and `data.mem` [hexdump](https://man7.org/linux/man-pages/man1/hexdump.1.html).
+The code and data sections from generated `elf` are *"hexdumped"* to `code.mem` and `data.mem` [hexdump](https://man7.org/linux/man-pages/man1/hexdump.1.html).

 ## Simulation and executing C on the core
 As mentioned, a combination of `Verilator` and `CoCoTB` is used for simulation, debugging, and logging.
 The core copies the generated `code.mem` to the instruction memory for execution, and the `Makefile` streamlines this process.